hellmake/CAST-Highlight-Workshop/content/3_DetailedResults/_index.md

 ## Chapter Overview

 This chapter will perform a deep dive into our two applications on the following aspects:
-- **Cloud Readiness**: How fit are the applications for being deployed onto PaaS?
+- **Cloud Maturity**: How fit are the applications for being deployed onto PaaS?
 And what can we do to improve the process?
 - **Software Composition**: What are the risks posed by the third-party libraries leveraged by our apps?
 - **Software Health**: How good is the app's code itself?
 Is it sturdy, clear and maintainable?